EventStore/EventStore/docs/http-api/introduction.md

 ### EventStoreDB media types

-EventStoreDB supports a custom media type for posting events, `application/vnd.eventstore.events+json` or `application/vnd.eventstore.events+xml`.
-This format allows for extra functionality that posting events as `application/json` or `application/xml` does not.
+EventStoreDB supports a custom media type for posting events, `application/vnd.kurrent.events+json`.
+This format allows for extra functionality that posting events as `application/json` does not.
 For example it allows you to post multiple events in a single batch.

 <!-- TODO: And more?
 Why not use it?
 And why are these examples not using it? -->